Stratified glass for general safety Evo.Safe

 SAV2000 Armour-plated glass installations make our homes a highly protected environment in cases of shattering glass: The plastic sheet inserted within the glass “captures”all flying glass created during breakage avoiding in this way any type of injury which may occur.

-UNI EN 12600 EUROPEAN REGULATION establishes that impact performance be calculated by following an efficiency test called pendulum test.
-It consists in launching a semi-rigid object against the sheet simulating in this way a human corpse impact.
+The European norm UNI EN 12600 E establishes the impact performance to be calculated by following an efficiency test called pendulum test.
+It consists in launching a semi-rigid object against the sheet simulating in this way a human body impact.

-The classification provides for the distinction between fall height and breakage type.
+The classification estabilish for the distinction between fall height and breakage type.

 1) 1200 mm